raghavmalhotra/instagram-bot/README.md

 # How to

-just initiaslise the username and passwordf variable with your credentials and just look at it do the work for you.
+just initiaslise the username and password variable with your credentials and just look at it do the work for you.

 prerequisite---
 -python